larrylawl/larrylawl.github.io/_pages/quotes.md

 > After you kids came along, your mom, she said something to me I never quite understood.
 She said, "Now, we're just here to be memories for our kids."
 (Cooper)

+> "Take care of your equipment, and your equipment will take care of you."
+(Yuan Bo)

 ## Work

 > "A very common pattern for successful machine learning engineers, strong job candidates, is to develop a T-shaped knowledge base.
 Meaning to have a broad understanding of many different topics in AI and very deep understanding in at least one area."
 (Andrew Ng)